vaultaggregator/vaultaggregator/replit.md

 # Overview

-YieldTracker is a DeFi yield aggregation platform that allows users to discover, track, and compare yield farming opportunities across multiple blockchain networks and protocols.
+Vault Aggregator is a DeFi yield aggregation platform that allows users to discover, track, and compare yield farming opportunities across multiple blockchain networks and protocols.
 The application provides real-time data on APY rates, TVL (Total Value Locked), and risk assessments for various liquidity pools and yield farming opportunities.

 The platform features a modern React frontend with shadcn/ui components and a Node.js/Express backend, using PostgreSQL with Drizzle ORM for data persistence.
 It integrates with DeFi Llama's API to automatically sync yield data and includes an admin panel for data management.